 Key Market Trends

-Clinical Data Analytics Segment of Big Data Analytics is Expected to Register a High Growth Rate.
+The Clinical Data Analytics Segment of Big Data Analytics is Expected to Register a High Growth Rate

 Various organizations are increasingly investing in clinical data analytics for analyzing patient data to improve patient care.
 For instance, in January 2020, Health Data Research UK (HDR UK) raised GBP 1 million funding to improve patient care through analyzing large-scale data as part of the Better Care Partnership across the United Kingdom.